by Matt Stansberry

 The second shot, hopefully, would be at the bear running away.
 “Aim for the tail.
 Break the pelvis and they go down,” the guide said.
 “You only have one second between your first and second shot.
 Force yourself to jack another shell into the chamber.
 If you wait, listen for a roar, I will take your second shot.
 Force yourself to shoot again.”

 It rained till dark, and no bear showed.
 The tide came in, and we walked back to the small Boston Whaler skiff.
-We unloaded the guns and climbed aboard, hungry for dinner on the 50-foot boat, warm and well-lit a few miles away.
+We unloaded the guns, we put the blackrifle ammo back in the case and climbed aboard, hungry for dinner on the 50-foot boat, warm and well-lit a few miles away.

 After the first night, the hunt settled into a rhythm of slow sunny days on the water, watching whales breach, pulling crab pots, glassing small bears with binoculars.